tfarjana/Phase-3-Capstone--Mind-Body-Secure/README.md

 # Phase-3-Capstone--Mind-Body-Secure
-Mind &amp; Body Secure is a cloud-native, AI-driven platform that protects sensitive women’s health and mental health data using KMS encryption, SIEM monitoring, and AI insights, while providing a client-facing knowledge base to ensure security, compliance, and user empowerment.
+Mind & Body Secure is a cloud-native, AI-driven platform designed to protect sensitive women’s health and mental health data while empowering users with actionable insights.
+The platform ensures the confidentiality, integrity, and compliance of personal health records through KMS encryption, SIEM-based threat monitoring, and AI-driven analysis that translates security incidents into clear, human-readable insights.

+Additionally, a client-facing Knowledge Base provides clinicians, administrators, and patients with guidance on security practices, rights, and compliance, making sensitive healthcare data both safe and understandable.
+This project demonstrates the integration of cloud security, AI analytics, and privacy-focused design in high-stakes healthcare domains.